History: Celebrating Over 135 Years of Caring

 In 2016, Saint Elizabeth Community acquired Cathleen Naughton Associates, a respected provider of home care services.
 The home care services offered by Cathleen Naughton Associates compliments the array of services already provided by Saint Elizabeth Community.

 Saint Elizabeth Community is a non-profit, non-sectarian, charitable organization that provides a full spectrum of quality care to older adults and people with physical disabilities.
-Founded in Providence in 1882, the community now has twelve Rhode Island locations offering apartments for independent seniors, home care services, adult day centers, affordable assisted living, skilled nursing and rehab care.
+Founded in Providence in 1882, the community now has eleven Rhode Island locations offering apartments for independent seniors, home care services, adult day centers, affordable assisted living, skilled nursing and rehab care.
 With its nonprofit, mission-based focus, superior staff ratios, and reputation for innovative and compassionate care, Saint Elizabeth Community prides itself on being the organization where RI seniors come first.